Yr 9, Yr 10 and VCE Vocational Major programs at Melbourne Museum

 Road safety education has to be more than a one-off event.
 In fact, research shows that best practice road safety education requires continuous, age-appropriate and sequential education be delivered to students in every year level, every school year (Harris, 2014).

-School resources have been designed to extend the Road to Zero experience for students studying VCAL and VCE VM, and Science and Health & Physical Education at Years 9 and 10.
+School resources have been designed to extend the Road to Zero experience for students studying Science and Health & Physical Education at Years 9 and 10 and VCE VM.
 They also support English and the Capabilities at Years 9 and 10.

 You can access the range of resources available below: